valeoai/blog/_posts/2021-01-14-explainable-driving.md

 Two families of methods coexist for training self-driving neural models: *behavior cloning* approaches, which leverage datasets of human driving sessions, and *reinforcement learning* approaches, which train models through trial-and-error simulation.
 	- Behavior cloning (BC) approaches leverage huge quantities of recorded human driving sessions to learn the input-output driving mapping by imitation.
 	In this setting, the network is trained to mimic the commands applied by the expert driver (end-to-end models), or the future trajectory (end-to-mid models), in a supervised fashion.
-	Initial attempt to behavior cloning of vehicle controls was made in {%cite Pomerleau88 %}, and continued later in {%cite pilotnet %}.
+	An initial attempt to behavior cloning of vehicle controls was made by {%cite Pomerleau88 %}, and continued later in {%cite pilotnet %}.
 	- Reinforcement learning (RL) was alternatively explored by researchers to train neural driving systems.
 This paradigm learns a policy by balancing self-exploration and reinforcement.
     This training paradigm relies on a simulator (such as CARLA {%cite carla %}).